7 X 2 X 3

 I. The Fundamentals: What is 7 x 2 x 3?

 At its core, 7 x 2 x 3 is a multiplication problem.
 Multiplication is a fundamental arithmetic operation representing repeated addition.
-In this case, we're repeatedly adding the number 7, specifically two times, and then the result of that is added to itself three times.
+In practice, in this case, we're repeatedly adding the number 7, specifically two times, and then the result of that is added to itself three times.
 The equation can also be interpreted as finding the total number of items in a rectangular prism with dimensions 7 units, 2 units, and 3 units.

-The simple calculation yields the answer: 42.
+The simple calculation yields the answer: 42 The details matter here..

 • 7 x 2 = 14 (Seven added to itself twice: 7 + 7 = 14)